abhivickyvyas/gemini-fact-checker/readme/blog-post.md

 ```

 The app dynamically maps these chunks to the UI, creating a transparent "Sources" section.
 This effectively creates a bibliography for every generated answer, solving the "trust me bro" problem inherent in standard LLMs.

 ---

+## 7. Beyond the API: Engineering the UI

+While the AI provides the logic, the Frontend provides the value.
+One key feature of Veritas AI is the ability to share results.

+Since the browser cannot natively "screenshot" a specific DOM node to the clipboard, I integrated `html2canvas`.

+1.  **Ref**: A React `useRef` captures the `ResultCard` DOM element.
+2.  **Canvas**: `html2canvas` rasterizes the DOM node into a canvas.
+3.  **High DPI Support**: I explicitly set the `scale` parameter to `window.devicePixelRatio` (usually 2 or 3 on mobile) to ensure the generated image is crisp, not blurry.
+4.  **Web Share API**: If on mobile, `navigator.share()` triggers the native OS sharing sheet.
+If on desktop, it falls back to a file download.

+This turns a text-based result into a viral, image-based social artifact.

+---

+## 8. Future Roadmap

+While the current version works perfectly as a portfolio demo, a production version would require:

+*   **Backend Proxy**: Moving the API calls to a Node.js/Edge function to hide the API Key and implement rate limiting.
+*   **User Accounts**: Syncing history across devices using a database (e.g., Firebase or Supabase) instead of `localStorage`.
+*   **Deep Research Mode**: Implementing a "multi-step" agent that performs multiple searches for highly complex or ambiguous claims.

+---